-So you've become interested in building decks, but you're not clear on how to build a deck yourself?
-You’ve seen hundreds of examples in other people's backyards, and you like the idea of gaining an attractive outdoor living space.
-Problem is, you don’t know where to begin, you say?
+So you've become interested in building decks, but you're not clear on all the steps involved in doing the job right?
+You've seen hundreds of examples in other people's backyards, and you like the idea of gaining an attractive outdoor living space.
+Problem is, you don't know where to begin, you say?
 Your do-it-yourself construction skills are basic at best, and the prospect of doing design and construction from scratch is rather daunting?

-Well, you’ve come to the right place.
-This article is meant to serve as a springboard for those interested in building decks, who seek information geared for the beginner.
-It is beyond the scope of this article to provide an exhaustive treatise on all aspects of constructing decks.
+Well, you've come to the right place.
+This article is meant to serve as a springboard for those interested in building decks who seek information geared for the beginner.
+It is beyond the scope of this article to provide an exhaustive treatise on all aspects of such construction.
 But the article should provide novices with enough information to get them started.
-I’ll focus on the essential steps in deck building, with emphasis on the initial steps that get the project off on a sound footing.
+I'll focus on the essential steps in building decks, with emphasis on the initial steps that get the project off on a sound footing.
 Space does not permit treatment of the finishing touches, such as railings and deck sealers.
 My goal is simply to furnish you with a solid foundation – both literally and figuratively.

 Once beginners get started on a project as complex as this one, one of their most obvious needs will be to ask questions.
 An opportunity to do so will arise when they shop for lumber and other supplies for the project at a hardware store.
 The hardware store can be a great source of free information.
 But to ask intelligent questions, you need some knowledge of the subject already, including knowledge of the terminology used to discuss the various aspects of it.
 You also need an introduction to some basic problem solving in deck construction.
 For instance, on Page 3 we discuss the freestanding or "floating deck" as an alternative to the type that gets secured directly to a house.
 Why?
 Because although you can still place a freestanding deck adjacent to a house, a freestanding deck obviates a problem for the non-carpenter: namely, it avoids having to remove siding from your house (a scary thought for most of us).